Plant disease epidemiology: Types of epidemics

 Pathogens cause monocyclic epidemics with a low birth rate and death rate, meaning they only have one infection cycle per season.
 They are typical of soil-borne diseases such as Fusarium wilt of flax.
 Polycyclic epidemics are caused by pathogens capable of several infection cycles a season.
 They are most often caused by airborne diseases such as powdery mildew.
 Bimodal polycyclic epidemics can also occur.
 For example, in brown rot of stone fruits the blossoms and the fruits are infected at different times.

-For some diseases it is important to consider the disease occurrence over several growing seasons, especially if growing the crops in monoculture year after year or growing perennial plants.
-Such conditions can mean that the inoculum produced in one season can be carried over to the next leading to a build of inoculum over the years.
-In the tropics there are no clear-cut breaks between growing seasons as there are in temperate regions and this can lead to accumulation of inoculum.
+For some diseases the disease occurrence needs to be evaluated over several growing seasons, especially if growing the crops in monoculture year after year or growing perennial plants.
+Such conditions can mean that the inoculum produced in one season can be carried over to the next leading to a build-up over the years, especially in the tropics where there are no clear-cut breaks between growing seasons.

-Epidemics that occur under these conditions are referred to as polyetic epidemics and can be caused by both monocyclic and polycyclic pathogens.
-Apple powdery mildew is an example of a polyetic epidemic caused by a polycyclic pathogen and Dutch Elm disease a polyetic epidemic caused by a monocyclic pathogen.
+Epidemics under these conditions are called polyetic; they can be caused by both monocyclic and polycyclic pathogens.
+Apple powdery mildew is an example of a polyetic epidemic caused by a polycyclic pathogen; Dutch Elm disease a polyetic epidemic caused by a monocyclic pathogen.